What is multiple sclerosis?

 - Speech therapy

 Some complementary treatments may help some people to better deal with multiple sclerosis and its treatments.
 These treatments, sometimes referred to as alternative therapies, are used in conjunction with traditional medical treatments.
 Complementary treatments are not meant to substitute for traditional medical care.
-Be sure to notify your doctor if you are consuming nutritional supplements or homeopathic (nonprescription) remedies as they may interact with the prescribed medical therapy.
+Be sure to notify your doctor if you are taking nutritional supplements or homeopathic (nonprescription) remedies as they may interact with the prescribed medical therapy.

 Complementary treatments may include: